de4a-eu/de4a-connector-ng/README.md

 No matter what you choose, you need to pick an AS4 Gateway implementation.
 Without the AS4 Gateway, the Connector will not work.

 Alternatively you may choose one of the prebuilt web applications (WARs) as your implementation.
 But this limits your choice of the supported patterns as well as of the AS4 Gateway.

+## Support

+Most of the components can be supported on a best-effort basis.
+The Holodeck connection cannot be supported, as it is out of the author's hands.

 ## Developing the Connector